fumin/apns-ruby/README.md

 * Storing notifications in a database, and have a separate process consume them.
 Worse, only a single consumer is ever allowed.
 * Opening a new SSL connection for every notification, which typically takes several hundred milliseconds.
 Imagine how long it would take to send a million notifications.

+As of 2015-03-04, this gem has been powering [PicCollage](http://pic-collage.com/) for more than a year, sending more than 500 notifications per second at peak time, only to be limited by the devices database's throughput.

 Example usage:
 ```
 pem = path_to_your_pem_file